• Pinterest

 Early spring garden style tablescape

 The tin wall pocket can be used for other seasons just by strategically placing a bundle of silk flowers in the container.
-To see how I repurposed this container for Autumn, please check out this post: How To Repurpose Your Spring Containers for Fall
+To see how I repurposed this container for Autumn, please check out this post: Let’s Spring into Autumn

 Thanks for stopping by today!
-I hope you gained some inspiration on how to bring early spring touches to your home!
+I hope you gained some inspiration on how to bring early spring touches to your home.
+I appreciate you being here.
+If today’s post sparked even one new idea or reminded you of something you already love, then my work is done.

 One Last Look: Early Spring Garden Style tablescape